 - Quality management system according to Article 10(9) established by 26.05.2024 at the latest

 - Conformity assessment according to MDR requested by 26.05.2024, written agreement with a Notified Body no later than 26.09.2024

-In the context of this decision, the previously established sell-off deadline of 27 May 2025 was deleted, as it also entailed the risk of a supply shortage.
+In the context of this decision, the previously established sell-off deadline of 27 May 2025 was deleted.
+It also entailed the risk of a supply shortage.
 Manufacturers can now sell medical devices already placed on the market before 26 May 2021 without any time restriction and do not have to worry about a recall or possible disposal.

 Furthermore, it should be mentioned that the deadlines for UDI marking remain unchanged.

 What is important now?